Care of In-Patients

 Care of Hospitalised and Critically Ill Patients

+Our kennel room provides a safe and comfortable environment for animals recovering from surgical procedures as well as convalescence during illness.
 The kennel room is equipped with air-conditioning, a variety of bedding materials and shelters to meet all types of animals needs and keep your pet as comfortable as possible during their stay with us.

 We use a range of specialised nursing equipment such as infusion pumps, IV fluid warmers and oxygen supplementation for our critically ill patients.